mengxuanlu/Lending-Club-Loan-Prediction/README.md

 The models I tried for comparision are Random Forest, Logistic Regression, KNN, XGboost.
 XGboost gave me the highest accuracy rate, which is 99.88%.
 I chose this model to predict 2015 loan status, which gave me 99.80% accuracy rate.
 This shows this model is very reliable.

+## Conclusion

+From the confusion matrix result, I gave suggestions about model selection if investors want to balance risk and return when they choose the borrowers.